1984

 Canadian Seed Library

-1. Backing up members' rare seeds
+1. Back up members' rare seeds

 The Seed Library began its first year of operation with only 240 varieties, thanks to the backing of many donations to permanently adopt varieties into the collection.